 For an early retiree like myself, the option for a $10,000 deductible fades away after 2014.
 The new limit seems to be $5,000, which seems silly to a Mustachian (after all, who couldn’t rustle up $10k in a rare medical emergency!?), but necessary in a country where most people don’t even have a grand.
 Running through ehealthinsurance.com again for a 2014-compliant plan, I see this as my best option:

 This is for the “Kaiser Permanente Colorado Bronze” plan.
 Colorado residents can also do the same search on the state-run connectforhealthco.com (where the same plan is listed) and any US resident can search on healthcare.gov* (which just lead me back to the Colorado exchange).

-So we would be doubling our premiums, but cutting the deductible in half, as well as gaining prescription drug coverage (a $20 copay after deductible) and some other goodies.
+So we would be increasing our premiums, but cutting the deductible in half, as well as gaining prescription drug coverage (a $20 copay after deductible) and some other goodies.
 And the new plan is HSA-eligible, which means all costs will be covered with pre-tax money.
 More insurance for more money – not my favorite bet to make, but also not completely devoid of value.

 But now that I’ve got you braced for a costly-yet-manageable worst case scenario, I can reveal the good news: Most Mustachian-level early retirees will get virtually free health insurance under the new law.